imh-talks/imh-talks.github.io/_pages/impressum.md

 This is a non comercial hompage for the workshop MLCN.

 ## Contact
-Thomas Wolfers(Chair - Organizing Committee), Calwerstraße 14, 72076 Tübingen
+Thomas Wolfers (Chair of Organizing Committee), Calwerstraße 14, 72076 Tübingen
 <br>
 E-Mail: mlcnworkshop@gmail.com
 <br>